hashicorp/terraform/website/docs/cli/commands/add.html.md

 used.
 By default, the template only includes required resource attributes; the `-optional` flag tells Terraform to also include any optional attributes.

+When `terraform add` used with the `-from-state` will _not_ print sensitive values.
+You can use `terraform show ADDRESS` to see all values, including sensitive values, recorded in state for the given resource address.

 ## Usage

 Usage: `terraform add [options] ADDRESS`